czguo-cs/SWE-bench-Live/launch/evaluation/README.md

 3. **Simple Pass/Fail**: Only checks exit code (0=pass, non-zero=fail)
 4. **Stateless Containers**: Each stage uses a fresh container
 5. **Automatic Cleanup**: Containers are removed after each stage
+6. **Timeout Protection**: Each test stage has a configurable timeout (default: 600s)
+   - If a test exceeds the timeout, it will be terminated
+   - Timeout errors are logged with status `test_only_timeout` or `both_patches_timeout`
+   - Adjust timeout with `--timeout` parameter based on your test complexity

 ## Troubleshooting